john1226966735/CoKT/README.md

 ```

-Note: Before run the code (main.py), you need to create a folder called "Result".
+Note: Before running the code (main.py), you need to create a folder called "Result".

 If you need more information about our experiments, you can contact us via email: hi.zhou@mails.ccnu.edu.cn